REMEDY : BNSSG referral pathways & Joint Formulary

 MDT

-If advised to refer into an MDT, then please submit a 2WW referral to the relevant secondary care team who will ensure that all the required information is available to enable an effective MDT discussion.
+If advised to refer into an MDT, then please submit a USC referral to the relevant secondary care team who will ensure that all the required information is available to enable an effective MDT discussion.

 (1)NICE CKS guidelines: Haematological cancers - recognition and referral